Privacy policy

 We may partner with other companies to provide you with content or Services on a joint or “co-branded” basis.
 At a co-branded site, you will see both our logo and the logo of the co-branding partner displayed on your screen.
 In the instance of a co-branded site, we will still be the entity collecting your information, and our Privacy Policy will apply to that information.
 However, the privacy policy of our co-branding partner may still apply as well.
 You should read the individual privacy policies of our co-branding partners, as they may differ in some respects from ours.
 Reading these policies will help you to make an informed decision about whether to provide your information to a given site.

-We will not share your personal information except: (a) for the purposes for which you provided it; (b) with your consent; (c) as may be required by law or as we think necessary to protect our organization or others from injury (e.g., in response to a court order or subpoena, in response to a law enforcement agency request, or when we believe that someone is causing, or is about to cause, injury to or interference with the rights or property of another); or (d) with persons or organizations with whom we contract to carry out internal operations or business activities.
+We will not share your personal information except: (a) for the primary purposes for which you provided it, such as to payment processors for donations, and as otherwise described in the Terms of Service (available here, https://fundraiseup.com/terms/), and as may reasonably or foreseeably be required to give effect to such primary purposes; (b) with your consent, or at your direction, including running analytics; (c) as may be required by law or as we think necessary to protect our organization or others from injury (e.g., in response to a court order or subpoena, in response to a law enforcement agency request, or when we believe that someone is causing, or is about to cause, injury to or interference with the rights or property of another); or (d) with persons or organizations with whom we contract to carry out internal operations or business activities (such as our cloud hosting provider, and our security auditors).
 With your knowledge and consent, we may share your personal information with our business partners.

 We may also share aggregate information with others, including affiliated and non-affiliated organizations, including Customers, co-branding partners, and co-owners of the Site.